-I doubt I would ever be ready to tell this.
-It’s not easy to look someone in the eye and tell them that you were suicidal at a very young age.
+It’s not easy to look someone in the eye and tell them you were suicidal at a very young age.
 It’s not a piece of cake to let people know that you have dealt with depression.
 Since it is not something that rolls off the tongue, I have to confess it.
 Too many nights I have not been able to sleep because it has been on my mind.
-I feel like Jonah, but instead of being swallowed by a whale, God won’t let me sleep until I finally do what He has asked me to do.
-(Jonah 1: 1-17, 2: 1-10)
+I feel like Jonah, but instead of being swallowed by a whale, God won’t let me sleep until I finally do what He has asked me to do (Jonah 1: 1-17, 2: 1-10).

 I don’t want to be a coward anymore.
 For those of you might have read between the lines, here it is.
 For those of you who had no idea, I am sorry you have to find out this way.

 On December 24, 2010, I sat on the train trestle (a bridge) behind my house with a tear stained face.
 No smile graced my lips.
 I was motionless and numb.
 I remember wanting to jump so badly, because I no longer wanted to live.
 I was only 13 years old, and it was Christmas eve morning.